FastText

 fastText is a library for learning of word embeddings and text classification created by Facebook's AI Research (FAIR) lab.
 The model allows one to create an unsupervised learning or supervised learning algorithm for obtaining vector representations for words.
 Facebook makes available pretrained models for 294 languages.
 Several papers describe the techniques used by fastText.
+The GitHub repository was archived on March 19, 2024.